mcwhit14/EGR304DataSheetTemplate/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1:VECO 50CS08FH-1 Speaker

 **Rationale:** The VECO 50CS08FH-1 provides a easy to integrate solution for the outdoor temprature alert sound syestem.
-It can be used directly by th e micro controllers PWM signal with a op amp and transitstor.
-Wit it beinf through hole mount and solid sound with out requiring a dedicated audio driver.
+It can be used directly by the micro controllers PWM signal with a op amp and transitstor.
+With it being through hole mount and solid sound with out requiring a dedicated audio driver.
 The alternative is too quiet for realistic outdoor use.